Outpatient Specialty Clinics: Assessment Experiences

 - Supervisors: Rashida Barner, PhD, and Shelley McDermott, PhD, BCBA-D

-- Supervisors: Rashida Barner, PhD, and Tanisha Drummond, PhD, ABPP
+- Supervisors: Judith Trussell, PhD, and Tanisha Drummond, PsyD, ABPP

-In the ITSY clinic, fellows participate in evaluations of children from infancy through age 6.
-Patients in this clinic present with a range of conditions, from complex medical histories to more general developmental and behavioral disorders.
+In the Development and Early Learning (DEL) Clinic, fellows participate in evaluations of children 6 years of age and younger.
+Patients in this clinic present with developmental, behavioral, and/or learning conditions.
 Participation in this clinic provides fellows with opportunities to learn about assessment procedures used with young children, and evidence-based intervention strategies for supporting young children with developmental disorders.
 Fellows also develop skills in differentiating between typical and atypical development in young children.

 Targeted Assessment Clinic:

-In the Targeted Assessment Clinic, fellows conduct evaluations with patients who have been identified as requiring less extensive testing.
+In the Targeted Assessment Clinic, fellows conduct diagnostic interviews and evaluations with patients who have been identified as requiring less extensive testing.
 Participation in this clinic provides fellows with experience in constructing an abbreviated test battery to answer a circumscribed referral question.

 - Supervisor: Alison Pritchard, PhD, ABPP

 Outpatient Intervention Experience